PiWebswiss/raspberry_PI5_hailo/README.md

 I'm still in development, so the HTML UI is not finished yet.
 I’ve only set it up for quick prototyping.

 I'm still testing whether WebSocket is faster than HTTP with the MJPEG format.
-So far, I'm getting about double the performance using WebSocket.
+So far, I'm getting about **double the performance using WebSocket**.

 ## Screenshot of a Video Stream via WebSocket
 ![alt text](Ressources/Screenshot-FPS.png)